duke-jesai/Learning-Statistics-and-graphs-quantitative-variables/README.md

 normality.
 Testing for normality based on skewness and kurtosis jointly, Stata reports a probability of 0.000, which reaffirms our concern.
 It is best to report this as Pr < 0.001 rather than as Pr = 0.000.

+# Draw histogram to show distribution by sex
+histogram wwwhr if wwwhr < 25, frequency by(sex)